olivrverhelst/assignments/Lab1/README.md

 * A command line program
   * Windows: Preferably powershell (already installed).
-    * A nice shell for powershell is [Windows Terminal](https://www.microsoft.com/nb-no/p/windows-terminal/9n0dx20hk701) (might be installed with windows)
+    * A nice shell for powershell is [Windows Terminal](https://www.microsoft.com/nb-no/p/windows-terminal/9n0dx20hk701) (might be installed with windows) [Alternative link to windows terminal](https://github.com/microsoft/terminal)
   * Linux: A terminal is already installed.
   * Mac: A terminal is already installed.
 * git